lidofinance/lido-improvement-proposals/LIPS/lip-7.md

 ## Gas effects

-In the case of `CompositePostRebaseBeaconReceiver` used with only one `IBeaconReportReceiver` callback set, spending's increase approximately by the ~4600 gas compared to direct usage of the underlying callback with `LidoOracle` (without composite adapter).
+In the case of `CompositePostRebaseBeaconReceiver` used with only one `IBeaconReportReceiver` callback set, spending increase approximately by the ~4600 gas compared to direct usage of the underlying callback with `LidoOracle` (without composite adapter).

 ## Security considerations